HomeEmployee Benefits ResourcesLeaves and Time OffStress Leave in the Northwest Territories - A Complete Guide

 What leave options do NWT employees have?

-With no dedicated stress leave category, employees may be able to utilize sick days, compassionate care leave, or general leaves of absence for stress disorders in some cases if the employer agrees.
-But there is no statutory leave specially for mental health.
+With no dedicated stress leave category, employees may be able to utilize sick days, compassionate care leave, or general leaves of absence for stress disorders in some cases, if the employer agrees.
+But there is no statutory leave specifically for mental health.

 How does the NWT compare to the rest of Canada?